 - Generate a CAPA from planned or unplanned assurance activity such as:

-- o Management review meeting.
+- Management review meeting.

 - Recurring problems with procedures.

-- o Previous corrective or preventive actions are no longer effective.
+- Previous corrective or preventive actions are no longer effective.

 - Audit findings.

 - Assessment findings.

 - o Incidents.

 - Use the CAPA tools provided by the Assurance team.

-- Report identified program non-conformances to the Director EHS. - Initiate corrective and preventive actions to address non-conformances within the Emergency Management Program.
+- Report identified program non-conformances to the Director EHS. - Initiate corrective and preventive actions to address non-conformances within the Emergency Procedures Manual.